mdelapenya/webump/README.md

 Following environment variables **must** be set in the running container:

+### ALLOW_GIT_TAG

+Defines whether the running container creates a Git tag on your project or not.

+If not set, the running container create the git tag.
+If you want to disallow the creation of the tag, set this environment variable with any value different than `true`.

 ### PROJECT_NAME

 Defines the name of the project to be versioned.